-BGS Transfusion 2020 will take place on the Jubilee Campus, Nottingham University from 27th April to 29th April 2020.
+BGS Transfusion 2024 will again take place on the Jubilee Campus, Nottingham University from 22nd to 24th April 2024.
 All lectures, meals and accommodation will be on site within easy walking distance.
 The whole campus is fully disabled compliant and adapted bedrooms are available.

 Jubilee Campus is easily accessible by major road links (M1), rail links (Nottingham) and air links (East Midlands Airport), situated within the beautiful, vibrant city of Nottingham.

 The conference will follow its usual format with cutting edge lectures, workshops and case studies.
 We will be including some simultaneous sessions to cater for all levels of transfusion knowledge and interest.

 The event will be supported by a Commercial Exhibition and we will again be inviting our commercial colleagues to deliver some short presentations on new developments within their companies.